krokedil/dibs-easy-for-woocommerce/readme.txt

 == Frequently Asked Questions ==
-= Which countries does this payment gateway support? = At the moment it's only available for merchants in Sweden.
+= Which countries does this payment gateway support? = Available for merchants in Denmark, Sweden and Norway.

 = Where can I find DIBS Easy for WooCommerce documentation? = For help setting up and configuring DIBS Easy for WooCommerce please refer to our [documentation](http://docs.krokedil.com/documentation/dibs-easy-for-woocommerce/).